LukeHeuser/notes/Java/java_basics.md

 ## Expressions
-An `expression` is a coding contruct made up of variables, operators, & method invocations that equate to the a single value.
-As seen on the right side of an equals.
+An `expression` is a coding contruct made up of variables, operators, & method invocations that equate to a single value.
+The expression is the code segment found on the right side of the equals sign in an assignment or decleration statement.

 A `literal` is the SIMPLIST form of an expression.
 It can not be changed like a variable.

 ## Statements
 What is a statement?
 A `statement` in Java is an instruction..
 A command for the programming language to execute.
 There are three types of statements in Java.

 ### Expression Statement
 An expression statemtent can include one or more expressions.
 While all expression statements are statements; not all statements are expression statments.
+This is because expressions can be assigned and used as operands, while statements can only be decalred.

 EX.
 ~~~
-int myFirstnumer = ((10 + 5) * (2 + 4))
+int myFirstNumber = ((10 + 5) * (2 + 4))
 ~~~
 This line of code has three expressions,
 1. (10 + 5)
 2. (2  + 4)
-3. (15 * 8)
+3. (15 * 8) What is assigned to myFirstNumber

 ### Decleration Statment